 earns a livelihood by prostitution.
 There have been no

-Radical Party (TRP), a non-governmental organization in general consultative
+the Transnational Radical Party (TRP), a non-governmental organization in

-status, submitted to the UN Committee on the Rights of the Child,
+general consultative status, submitted to the UN Committee on the Rights of

 Unrepresented Nations and Peoples Organization (UNPO), many prostitutes

-to Combat "Sex Slavery" of Women and Girls U.N.
-Dept. of Public Information, DPI/2098,
+Global Treaty to Combat "Sex Slavery" of Women and Girls U.N.
+Dept. of Public

-the final touches on a landmark international treaty that would take nations
+putting the final touches on a landmark international treaty that would take

 children.
 For many trafficked women